s0meon3/anonymous-posts/README.md

 npm run installDep
 ```

-Before you run the server you need to setup the database, in order to do so you have to create a folder named `config` in the main folder of the project and a file named `default.json`.
-In the `default.json` file you have to add:
+To be able to test and run the server you have to set some enviroment variables, to do so in the runtime we use 'dotenv' package.
+Create a file named `.env` and write the following contents:

 ```
-{
-	"mongoURI": <YOUR_MONGO_URI>
+MONGO_URI: <YOUR_MONGO_URI>
-	"mongoTestURI": <YOUR_TEST_MONGO_URI>
+MONGO_TEST_URI: <YOUR_TEST_MONGO_URI>
-}

 ```

 Instead of <YOUR_MONGO_URI> and <YOUR_TEST_MONGO_URI> you should add the URI for your Mongo DataBase and for other Mongo DataBase (for testing), respectively, we use Mongo Atlas.